gabriel-perez1/bubble-game/README.md

-# bubble-game
+# Bubble Popping Game
-simple bubble popping game developed with p5.js
+Simple bubble popping game using p5.s

+# How to play
+User bubble is controled by arrow keys